 Thanks again for running the competitions!
 They’ve been great fun.
 Dr Baden has done a heroic job of setting up the competitions, organising courses, a prize-giving ceremony and supportive media.
 The competitions have also been an excellent way to encourage climate change and environmental writing.
 I’d also like to say that the fact the competitions are free-to-enter is a big bonus.
 A lot of writing competitions, nowadays, seem to focus on making a profit using a steep entrant’s fee, without caring too much about the support of the winning work.
 A free-to-enter competition sends the message that its organisers want to find good work and promote it, rather than just gathering in the cheques.Adrian Ellis

 Stay up to date with Green Stories

-Want to stay up to date with the latest announcements from Green Stories and receive inspirational ideas on how we can live a more sustainable future, sign up to our mailing list below.
+Want to stay up to date with the latest announcements from Green Stories, be the first to know about new writing competitions and opportunities?
+Sign up to our mailing list.

 We’re part of ALLi (The Alliance of Independent Authors)